Lesson 4: Searching for Patents

 Patent searching as legal research

-Legal patent research typically requires exhaustivity; the end goal is to produce a set of all relevant patent literature and then determine the scope of legal coverage via analysis of the claims, terms of protection, and other details.
-Below are some of the common patent searches performed to determine legal rights.
+Legal patent research typically requires exhaustivity.
+The end goal is to produce a set of all relevant patent literature and then determine the scope of legal coverage via analysis of the claims, terms of protection, and other details.
+Below are common patent search types performed to determine legal rights.

 Note that patent applicants and others invested in determining the legal status of patents frequently employ professional patent searchers (including patent attorneys and agents) to conduct patent searches on their behalf, as experts can often find patent literature that novices cannot.
 Patent agents and attorneys can also offer interpretations of what is found.
 This lesson provides tips for preliminary patent searching only.